Working with Scenarios

 Test Criteria

-In your project, you can establish test criteria to ensure it adheres to certain constraints and verifies that the values obtained during simulation runs align with expected outcomes.
+In your project, you can define test criteria to ensure it meets specific constraints and that values obtained during visualization runs match expected outcomes.

 Additionally, you can: